Research Interests

 “Our mental life, like a bird’s life, seems to be made of an alternation of flights and perchings.” — William James, On Some Omissions of Introspective Psychology (1884)

-Over the decades, much of our work on cognitive mechanisms has been directed by James’ notion of perchings and flights.
-For example, within attention, we know a considerable deal about how our minds stay perched and focused on an individual, a task, or a goal, and we are discovering what it means to have our minds fly away onto other external objectives or into our internal mental landscape.
-However, there has been considerably less focus given to what our patterns of alternation represent.
+Over the decades, a majority of the work we do in attention has been directed by James’ notion of perchings and flights.
+For example, we know a considerable deal about how our minds stay perched and focused on an individual, a task, or a goal, and we’re discovering what it means to have our minds fly away to other external objectives or to our internal mental landscape.
+However, we know shockingly little about what our patterns of alternation represent.

-My research program focuses on the understudied ebbs and flows and fluctuations in cognitive processes over time to better understand the temporal dynamics of human cognition.
-By bridging complex computational approaches with behavioural, psychophysiological, and neuroimaging methods, I have created three lines of research that uncover temporal fluctuations in (1) social attention, (2) internal attention, and (3) embedded attention.
+As such, my research program focuses on the understudied ebbs and flows and fluctuations in attentional processes over time, known as attentional dynamics.
+By bridging complex computational approaches with behavioural, psychophysiological, and neuroimaging methods, I have explored attentional dynamics (1) in social situations, (2) across internal thoughts, and (3) within digital environments.

 internal